Room CFM Context

 | Restaurant support | Room list, odor or humidity source, duct route, sound target | Ventilation CFM Calculator | ERV, Exhaust Fans, Inline Fans |

-| Bathroom or restroom | Area, fixture use, duct route, controls, sound | Bathroom Exhaust Fan Sizing Calculator | Exhaust Fans, Inline Fans |
+| Bathroom or restroom | Area, fixture use, duct size, duct length, elbows, termination, controls, sound | Bathroom Exhaust Fan Sizing Calculator | Ceiling Exhaust Fans, Wall Exhaust Fans, Inline Fans |

-| Storage or utility | Volume, odor, heat or moisture source, discharge path | Ventilation CFM Calculator | Inline or Cabinet Fans |
+| Storage or utility | Volume, odor, heat or moisture source, discharge path, service access | Ventilation CFM Calculator | Inline Fans, Cabinet Fans, Dehumidifiers |